apache/hbase-operator-tools/hbase-hbck2/README.md

    Returns the pid(s) of the created ServerCrashProcedure(s) or -1 if no procedure created (see master logs for why not).
    Command support added in hbase versions 2.0.3, 2.1.2, 2.2.0 or newer.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <SERVERNAME>, one per line.
+For example:
+     $ HBCK2 -i scheduleRecoveries fileName1 fileName2

  unassigns <ENCODED_REGIONNAME>...
    Options:
-    -o,--override  override ownership by another procedure A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
+    -o,--override  override ownership by another procedure
+    -i, --inputFile   take one or more files to read the args from A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
 Skirts Coprocessors.
 Pass one or more encoded region names.
 1588230740 is the hard-coded name for the